usmanhalalit/pixie/README.md

 # Pixie Query Builder
-An expressive, framework agnostic query bulder for PHP, it supports MySQL, SQLite and PostgreSQL.
-It takes care of query sanitazion, table prefixing and many other things with a unified API.
+An expressive, framework agnostic query builder for PHP, it supports MySQL, SQLite and PostgreSQL.
+It takes care of query sanitization, table prefixing and many other things with a unified API.
 PHP 5.3 is required.

 It has some advanced features like:

  - Nested Criteria
- - Subqueries
+ - Sub Queries
  - Nested Queries
  - Multiple Database Connections.